antvis/G6/README.md

 [中文 README](README-zh_CN.md)

 G6 is a graph visualization framework.
-It provides a set of base mechanisms, help developers to build their own graph visualization **analysis** application or graph visualization **edit** application.
+It provides a set of base mechanisms, help developers to build your own graph visualization **analysis** application or graph visualization **edit** application.

 [More details about G6.](https://antv.alipay.com/zh-cn/g6/1.x/index.html)